Effect of Hand Position on Tricep Involvement During Extension and Pressing Exercises

 Hand position is even more important during pressing exercises which are typically performed with much heavier weight.
 While the forearms remain parallel to the pull of gravity the bar or handles will be supported by the heels of the palms, but if the elbows are allowed to flex too far, the same problems occur as during extension.

 During almost all upper body pressing and tricep exercises, either a pronated or neutral grip should be used.
-Exceptions to this include some pressing movements such as planche push ups from the floor where the angle between the forearm and the floor precludes supination.
-I should also mention the degree of shoulder flexion will have a slight effect on the contribution of the long head of the triceps to elbow extension, since unlike the medial and lateral heads which originate on the humerus and only act on the elbow joint, it originates on the infraglenoid tubercle of the scapula.
-Extreme shoulder extension places the long head of the triceps in a position of muscular insufficiency, reducing it’s ability to contribute to elbow extension.
+Unlike hand position, the degree of shoulder flexion can have a slight effect on the contribution of the long head of the triceps to elbow extension, since unlike the medial and lateral heads which originate on the humerus and only act on the elbow joint, it originates on the infraglenoid tubercle of the scapula.
+Extreme shoulder extension should be avoided since it places the long head of the triceps in a position of muscular insufficiency, reducing it’s ability to contribute to elbow extension.

 Good article Drew!